shubhaminnani/REG_histgen/README.md

 conda env create -f enviroment.yml
 ```

-## Preprocessing and Feature Extraction with Hoptimus1 and UNI2
+## Preprocessing and Feature Extraction with Hoptimus1

 We have added a sample slide at CLAM/test2_slides to create patches and features from all the slides.